+ Community and Civic Engagement

 + Leading in Cambridge and Beyond

-This year has been a remarkable journey of both local and national engagement, as I had the opportunity to share our work in Cambridge and learn from leaders across the globe.
+This term has been a remarkable journey of both local and national engagement, as I had the opportunity to share our work in Cambridge and learn from leaders across the globe.
 I participated in several key speaking engagements and leadership events that allowed me to highlight our city’s initiatives and connect with others working towards similar goals

 Sharing Cambridge’s Innovations

-In April, I presented at the EMPath Conference at Boston University, where I shared the findings of our guaranteed income (GI) pilot.
+I presented at the EMPath Conference at Boston University, where I shared the findings of our guaranteed income (GI) pilot.
 During my presentation, I spoke about the personal stories from participants and demonstrated the tangible impact that guaranteed income has had on families' lives.

-In May, I had the privilege of speaking virtually at a conference in Ottawa, Canada’s capital.
+I had the privilege of speaking virtually at a conference in Ottawa, Canada’s capital.
 This presentation focused on the successes of Cambridge’s guaranteed income programs and how these efforts could be adapted in other cities to tackle economic inequality.

 Local Leadership and Civic Engagement